IIIF/discovery/source/api/notification/0.1/index.md

 A more LOD / LDP / LDN appropriate pattern would be to use a REST pattern with Containers, that allow subscription to the inbox, manage filtering and the callback endpoint.
 One way to do this could be as [described here](https://docs.google.com/document/d/1JsQS1LVFt8wuJSYo_XsOzyP28pS8hfSLEhAC3BFuN6o/edit).

-For the purposes of IIIF discovery, the above decision is firmly in the Notification section of the charter and does not impact the publication of the Activitystreams Collections as resources.
+For the purposes of IIIF discovery, the above decision is firmly in the Notification section of the charter and does not impact the publication of the ActivityStreams Collections as resources.